The best of Ushuaia: 4-day itinerary for spring and fall

 .

 Nearby, you’ll find the Turbal, Mirador Lapataia, and Laguna Negra trails.
 These are short, flat, and very easy walks that are well worth doing.
-We also started the Paseo de la Isla trail, which is similarly easy and offers stunning views.
+We also started the Paseo de la Isla trail, which is equally easy and offers stunning views.

 .